-- Disclose evaluation criteria: - Must be disclosed in the procurement documents - Must include mandatory, rated and other criteria that will be used in evaluation of submissions, including the weight of each criterion. - Maximum justifiable weight must be allocated to the cost/price component of the evaluation - Criteria may not be structured to discriminate or provide preferential treatment to any supplier. - Mandatory criteria must be kept to a minimum to ensure that no bid is unnecessarily disqualified. - Clearly state that bids not meeting mandatory requirements will be disqualified

-- Disclose the methodology that will be used to evaluate bids, including the method of resolving a tie score - Clearly state that alternative strategies or solutions will not be considered unless specifically requested in the procurement documents - Include any options to extend the agreement
+- Disclose evaluation criteria: - Must be disclosed in the procurement documents. - Must include mandatory, rated, and other criteria that will be used in evaluation of submissions, including the weight of each criterion. - Maximum justifiable weight must be allocated to the cost/price component of the evaluation. - Criteria may not be structured to discriminate or provide preferential treatment to any supplier. - Mandatory criteria must be kept to a minimum to ensure that no bid is unnecessarily disqualified. - o Must ensure compliance with Building Ontario Businesses Initiative - Clearly state that bids not meeting mandatory requirements will be disqualified. - Disclose the methodology that will be used to evaluate bids, including the method of resolving a tie score. - Clearly state that alternative strategies or solutions will not be considered unless specifically requested in the procurement documents. - Include any options to extend the agreement.